Name: Jessica Morrey

 “I think you just have to keep pushing through and trying to improve yourself as best as you can, and let your work speak for itself,” Morrey said.

-Thinking back on her college experience, one of Morrey’s favorite memories from the Paul Miller Journalism Building was when she had the chance to host a radio show on OSU’s KXZY with one of her classmates.
-She said the whole experience was fun, but the best part was the opportunity to interview Jemele Hill, a famous sports journalist.
+Thinking back on her college experience, Morrey said having the chance to host a radio show on OSU’s KXZY with one of her classmates is one of favorite memories from the Paul Miller Building.
+She said the whole experience was fun, but the opportunity to interview Jemele Hill, a famous sports journalist, was the best part.

-Morrey suggests that underclassmen intern as much as they can, especially for large stations, while always doing extra to get ahead of competition.
+Morrey suggests underclassmen intern as much as they can, especially for large stations while always doing extra to get ahead of competition.
 For seniors, she encourages them to keep their heads up when looking for a job after graduation.